Harassment Intimidation and Bullying

 - Cyber: using technology to bully, social network sites, webpages, text messages, instant messaging, hate blogs, pictures, prank phone calls, etc.;

-- Indifferent: being a bystander and not reporting or laughing and going along with it.
+- Indifference: being a bystander and not reporting, or laughing and going along with it.

 It is a violation of District Policy 3207 for a student to be harassed, intimidated, or bullied by others in the school community, at school-sponsored events, or when such actions create a substantial disruption to the educational process.

-If your child feels he/she has been harassed or bullied, the incident(s) should be reported immediately to the school principal by the student or the parent.
+If your child feels they have been harassed or bullied, the incident(s) should be reported immediately to the school principal by the student or the parent.